SungJJinKang/ArrayProfiler/README.md

 So I decided to make similar thing.
 **This library analyze data containers usage of program and support programers to optimize it.**

-Why Unreal Engine? : I thought i don't need to make data structure library from scratch myself.
-Unreal engine can be good starting point.
-Becasue Many people is using it.
-And I'm one of those people.